-NicVAX.
-In 2010, we entered into an exclusive worldwide option and licensing agreement with GSK for our NicVAX vaccine candidate, and the development of follow-on next-generation nicotine vaccine candidates.
+NicVAX: In 2010, we entered into an exclusive worldwide option and licensing agreement with GSK for our NicVAX vaccine candidate, and the development of follow-on next-generation nicotine vaccine candidates.
 Under the terms of the agreement, GSK paid us an upfront non-refundable fee of \$40 million for (i) an option to exclusively in-license NicVAX on a worldwide basis and (ii) a license to develop follow-on next-generation nicotine vaccines using our intellectual property.
 In addition to the upfront payment, we are eligible to receive option fees as well as regulatory, development, and sales milestone payments and other payments for NicVAX and follow-on nicotine vaccines.
-In total, these additional payments may exceed \$460 million.
-We will also receive potentially double-digit royalties on global sales of NicVAX should GSK exercise its option, as well as royalties on global sales of next-generation nicotine vaccines utilizing intellectual property acquired from us.
+In total, these additional payments may exceed \$460 million, if GSK exercises the NicVAX option.
+We recently announced that the first of our two Phase III clinical trials for NicVAX failed to meet its primary endpoint, which reduces the likelihood that GSK will exercise its option.
+If GSK does not exercise its option but develops a next-generation candidate, our maximum possible milestones under the agreement would be reduced to \$290 million.
+Under the agreement, we are also eligible to receive royalties on global sales of NicVAX should GSK exercise its option, as well as royalties on global sales of next-generation nicotine vaccines utilizing intellectual property acquired from us regardless of whether GSK exercises its option.
 Under the terms of the agreement, we are responsible for the cost and performance of the Phase III development of NicVAX.
 Upon completion of the ongoing Phase III studies, if GSK exercises its option, GSK will take responsibility (including cost responsibilities) for further development and commercialization of NicVAX.
 In parallel and independent of whether it exercises its option to in-license NicVAX, GSK is developing a next-generation nicotine vaccine based on our intellectual property together with GSK's own technology.